Flow Bots

 The trigger you created is now active.

-Check the Message option and type the text you want to send in the Message Field.
+Select the Message option and type the text you want to send in the Message Field.

 💡 This method allows your bot to send personalized and dynamic messages.